 - Involvement from military groups often requires substantial government paperwork.
-Fly-overs and parachute jumps will also require FAA approval to be handled by the host.
+Flyovers and parachute jumps will also require FAA approval to be handled by the host.
 Please allow adequate lead team to coordinate. - Involvement from national touring military groups such as the Air Force Wings of Blue or Army Golden Knights may require costs of travel such as hotel rooms, per diems, rental vehicles and even air travel if a military transport cannot be arranged. - Host connections with local military bases may be more cost-effective in arranging military involvement. - No messages about military recruitment should be incorporated into on-field performances. - General messages paying tribute to all military personnel and thanking the military unit which has performed are encouraged (e.g., "Ladies and gentlemen let's give a big round of applause for tonight's performance from the United States Air Force Heartland of America Band and for all of the American service men and women who they proudly represent."). - Some military organizations may request a booth or other small presence on-site in conjunction with the on-field performance.
 This may be permitted if the space is available, reasonably sized (e.g., 10'x10' or 10'x20'), reasonably branded and any recruiting done out of the space is passive. - Requests for larger spaces, interactive elements, inflatables, giveaway items or space within an NCAA fan festival is not permitted unless discussed with your NCAA point person who would in turn discuss with the NCAA corporate relationships team. - Campus and venue rules must be considered when developing the presentation. - All performing or volunteering military groups should be provided complimentary access to watch the championship before or after their presentation if possible.
-Please discuss this with your NCAA point
+Please discuss this with your NCAA point person. - When several military groups are in attendance and recognized during one game/session of a multi-day championship, you may want to consider a theme night "Military Appreciation Day/Night."
+This should be discussed with your NCAA point person.
+Marketing should also be involved if you do a theme night.

-Student-Athlete Banquet
+Student-Athlete Banquet (Not Applicable in 2020-21)